Log Monitoring Services Uptime SLA Comparison: Tools for Online Services

 Uptime is the digital equivalent of a store’s “Open” sign.
 When you’re up, you’re open for business.
 When you’re down… well, we’ll get to that in a minute.

-But here's the thing about uptime - it's not just about being technically available.
+But here’s the thing about uptime - it’s not just about being technically available.
 Your service needs to be performing as expected.
-If your website is up but loading at a snail's pace, can you really call that "up"?
-It's like a restaurant being open but with no chef in the kitchen.
+If your website is up but loading at a snail’s pace, can you really call that “up”?
+It’s like a restaurant being open but with no chef in the kitchen.
 Technically open, practically useless.
+That’s why both reliable uptime monitoring and performance monitoring are essential—not only to ensure your service is available, but also to maintain optimal user experience and functionality.

 I once worked on a system that boasted 99.99% uptime.
 Impressive, right?
 Well, it turned out that during that 0.01% downtime, we always seemed to lose our most critical data.
 Goes to show, not all uptime is created equal.